How many people live in subsidized housing in Arizona?

 • 22% of all people living in subsidized housing had a disability.

-In addition, 64% of households that lived in subsidized housing in Arizona were headed by people belonging to minority groups, which the Census Bureau defines as anyone whose race and ethnicity is anything other than “white alone, non-Hispanic.”
+In addition, 64% of households that lived in subsidized housing were headed by people belonging to minority groups, which the Census Bureau defines as anyone whose race and ethnicity is anything other than “white alone, non-Hispanic.”

 Subsidized households were most often headed by those 62 and older.